neshacascia/kanflow/README.md

 #### Loading state
 To enhance user experience and provide clear feedback during loading processes, I created a `loading` state, used to conditionally render a spinner component, offering users a visual cue.
 I integrated this `loading` state into both the logout process, as well as into the `Board` component to indicate that the system is processing their request or that data is being fetched, ensuring users are aware of the ongoing processes.

+#### Database Restructure for Improved Organization
+Initially, each board was a document stored in one collection, while tasks were stored separately in another collection.
+To identify which tasks belonged to which user and board, I relied on the corresponding board ID for filtering.
+However, when it came to implementing the drag-and-drop functionality, I recognized a great need for a more structured approach to enhance organization and maintain task reordering effectively.
+To fix this, I revamped the data structure by storing each user as a document in the collection.
+Within this document would contain a `boards` array to accommodate multiple boards.
+Each board element would contain a `tasks` array to store individual tasks specific to that board.
+This restructuring not only significantly improved the readability and organization of the database but also ensured seamless updating of task reordering.

 ## Running this Project Locally
 #### Server
 In one terminal: